Lesson 1 Believe That You Can Do Better

 1과 본문 Part 4

-Because he had a growth mindset, he tried something new, discovered what ____ truly desired, and then became tough when he faced a difficult task.
+Because he had a growth mindset, he tried something new, discovered what he truly desired, and then became tough when ____ faced a difficult task.

 ____ about you?
 Do you see yourself in the story?

-____ too, can find your own “table tennis.”
+You, too, can find your own “table ____

-Go out there and ____ your goal!
+Go out there and achieve your ____

 공통영어1 YBM 김은형 1과 본문 한줄 해석 The Magic of Believing That You Can Grow